heyannag/Project_1_Group_4/README.md

 * John Patten

 ## Objective
-  Obtain dataset and collaborate within our group to answer a set of pre-determined questions by utilizing Pandas dataframes and visualizations through MatPlotLib.
-Jupyter Notebook Files located in repository (Cleaned Data.ipynb, Group Project-(FINAL).ipynb)
+Obtain dataset and collaborate within our group to answer a set of self-drafted questions by utilizing Pandas dataframes and visualizations through MatPlotLib.
+  * Jupyter Notebook Files located in repository
+      * Cleaned Data.ipynb, Group Project-(FINAL).ipynb

 # Used Nissan Car Listings Analysis